littlefish-foundation/the-vault/D. Colonies/Tech Help Collective/Wallets/Typhon.md

 ![[typhon_stake_pool_change.png]]
 Staking process links (delegation) your wallet address to the selected pool and creates a unique staking address.
 To be able to stake to multiple pools, you have to use different wallet addresses.

-Think before you act, because everytime you change your pool, register or de-register, you will be paying the transaction amount.
+Think before you act, because every time you change your pool, register or de-register, you will be paying the transaction amount.

 ## Voting
 In order to participate in voting, first you need to delegate your ADA to a pool. **500** ADA is the minimum amount required to be able to register and participate in voting.![[typhon_webui_voting_fund8.png]]